mulbc/ocs-migrate/README.md

 `1_pvc_data_gen`

-This preliminary stage collects information about PVCs, PVs and Pods from the Source cluster.
+This preliminary stage collects information about PVCs, PVs and Pods that are to be migrated.
 It creates a JSON report of collected data which will be consumed by subsequent stages.

-**Note**: changes to the source cluster after completion of Stage 1 will not be considered by next stages.
+**Note**: Changes of source PVs and PVCs after completion of Stage 1 will not be considered by next stages.
 You can re-run stage 1 to refresh data as needed before running Stages 2 and 3.

 #### Stage 2 - Migrate PVC definitions to destination cluster ([Stage 2 README](2_pvc_destination_gen))

 `2_pvc_destination_gen`

-This stage translates and migrates PVC resource definitions from the source to the destination cluster.

-**Note**: after completion of this stage, you will have PVCs created on the destination cluster which _may_ or _may not_ be `Bound` .
-This is expected as some provisioners do not create PVs until PVCs are bound to pods.
-This stage __requires__ users to provide Storage Class selections for the destination cluster.
+This stage creates the target PVs and PVCs on OCS where the data will be migrated to.
+No data will be moved in this stage yet.

+**Note**: This stage __requires__ users to provide Storage Class selections.
 Please see notes on [Storage Class Selection](./docs/sc-selection.md)

 #### Stage 3 - RSync PVC data to destination cluster ([Stage 3 README](3_run_rsync))

 `3_run_rsync`

-This final stage launches pods to attach with the PVCs created in the previous stage.

-* Each PVC is attached to its own dummy pod.
-The pods have `rsync` and `ssh` installed.
-* The tooling then uses `rsync` from source side to sync files to the PVs mounted on Pods in the destination side.

-*Note*: This stage __requires__ users to provide node info on the source cluster.
-Please see notes on [Configuring SSH and Inventory for Stage 3](./docs/inventory-notes.md)
+This final stage migrates data from the source PVs to the target PVs.
+In order to do this, it launches Kubernetes Jobs that migrate the data.
+All PVs in a namespace will be migrated in parallel, namespaces will be done synchroneously.

+*Note*: This stage __requires__ that the applications connected to the source PVCs are shut down during the migration phase.
+Only then, you will be sure to have a consistent data migration.

+After this step, your applications will need to be re-configured to use the new PVCs.
+The new PVCs will have the same name as the source PVCs, but with `-ocs` appended.

 ### 6. Running the PVC migration

 1. Run steps in: [1_pvc_data_gen/README.md](1_pvc_data_gen)
 1. Run steps in: [2_pvc_destination_gen/README.md](2_pvc_destination_gen)
 1. Run steps in: [3_run_rsync/README.md](3_run_rsync)

-### 7. Run CAM in "no PVC migration" mode

-   1. Your PV/PVC data has been migrated.
-You can use CAM to migrate the remaining OpenShift resources, which will connect to the PV/PVC data created by this tool.
-   2. To run CAM in "no PVC migration" mode, modify the `MigrationController` resource on the *destination cluster* by swapping out the mig-controller image, then execute a migration as usual.
-The PVC migration steps will be skipped, but all other resources will be migrated, and workloads will connect back to the newly provisioned PVCs..

-      ```bash
-      oc edit MigrationController -n openshift-migration
-      ```

-      ```yaml
-      apiVersion: migration.openshift.io/v1alpha1
-      kind: MigrationController
-      metadata:
-      name: migration-controller
-      namespace: openshift-migration
-      spec:
-      [...]
-      mig_controller_image_fqin: quay.io/konveyor/mig-controller:release-1.2.2-hotfix-nopvs
-      [...]
-      ```

-   3. Create a MigPlan and MigMigration covering the same namespaces migrated with `pvc-migrate`.